kubernetes/community/contributors/design-proposals/hostside-volume-discovery-and-management-library.md

 ## Goal

-To slove this problem, we plan to create a standalone project in Kubernetes that acts a library providing volume discovery and local management.
+To slove the problem, we plan to create a standalone project in Kubernetes that acts a library providing volume discovery and local management.
 For any in-tree volume plugins which want to provide storage resource for bare metals, they can call this library to finish host-side volume discovery